cdevents/spec/continuous-deployment-pipeline-events.md

 ### `service removed`

-This event represents an existing of a service that has been terminated an it is not longer present in an environment
+This event represents the removal of a previously deployed service instance and is thus not longer present in the specified environment

 - Event Type: __`dev.cdevents.service.removed`__
 - Predicate: removed